How to File a Revised ITR After Processing

 3 min

 Filing your Income Tax Return (ITR) accurately is crucial, but mistakes can happen.
 Thankfully, the Income Tax Act offers a solution through revised returns under Section 139(5).
-This provision allows taxpayers to correct errors or omissions in their original return—whether it's missed income, incorrect deductions, or clerical mistakes.
+This provision allows taxpayers to correct errors or omissions in their original return—whether it is missed income, incorrect deductions, or clerical mistakes.
 As long as your original return was filed within the due date, you can revise it within the permitted timeline.
 This helps avoid penalties, incorrect tax assessments, or refund delays.
 Understanding when and how to revise your return is essential for smooth compliance and peace of mind.
-In this guide, we’ll explain what revised returns are, who can file them, deadlines, how to file one after your ITR is processed, and the key differences between revised returns and rectifications.
+In this guide, we will explain what revised returns are, who can file them, deadlines, how to file one after your ITR is processed, and the key differences between revised returns and rectifications.

 What is revised returns?